-Clark Newton, WalletHub Credit Card Advisor
+Clark Newton, WalletHub Credit Card Analyst

 @aprwizard9

 Most evidence that this rule still exists comes from people’s anecdotes on forums.
 But if you ask Chase, they’ll tell you the 5/24 rule is not currently used.
-That’s not to say Chase doesn’t take the number of accounts you’ve opened recently into consideration.
-But you won’t be denied based on that alone.
+That’s not to say Chase doesn’t take the number of accounts you’ve opened recently into consideration, but you won’t be denied based on that alone.

 Here’s what matters more than the Chase Sapphire Reserve 5/24 rule: